wei2912/wei2912.github.io/posts/haskell/intro-to-haskell.md

 What `iterate` does is that it prepends a value to a list, applies a function to the value and pass the new value into `iterate` again.
 This is what we call a recursive function -- a function that calls itself.

-It's a bit hard to figure out what `iterate` does, so let's look at a trace of the `pows` function.

 ### Trace of the `pows` function

-It's hard to see what this function does if you're not familiar with recursion.
-Let's look at a trace.
+It's hard to see what this function does if you're not familiar with recursion, so let's look at a trace.

 ```haskell
   pows 3